LDSSA/batch4-students/S02 - Data Wrangling/BLU03 - Data Sources/README.md

 ## How to go through this BLU

-1. Create a virtual environment and install the requirements.
+1. Follow the [Learning Unit Workflow](https://github.com/LDSSA/batch4-students#learning-unit-workflow) to setup your environment.
 2. Go through the Learning Notebooks (there's three of them).
-3. Complete the Exercise notebook, and submit it on [the portal](https://portal.lisbondatascience.org), as usual.
+3. Do the Exercise notebook, and submit it on [the portal](https://portal.lisbondatascience.org), as usual.

 ## "I need help understanding something"